A complete guide to the two specie of bear that inhabit Yellowstone National Park.

 Males (boars) will generally have a home range which is four to six times larger than females (sows).
 The home range of a mature male bear will normally overlap the home range of at least two or three females and at least 4 or 5 males, possibly many more.
 Females will have small home ranges.
 The size varies and depends on age of cubs, food availability, etc...
 Grizzly bears do not normally defend their home ranges from other bears and are non-territorial.
 It is common for the home ranges of individual bears to overlap each other.
 Older, larger males typically are more dominant and will often control carcasses, or other high energy food sources within the area.

-range does not constitute one large area but rather is comprised
+A home range does not constitute one large area but rather is

-of many food source areas connected by travel corridors.
-The home
+comprised of many food source areas connected by travel corridors.

-range must also include rest areas and more remote areas for shelter,
+The home range must also include rest areas and more remote

-protection, and denning.
-An adult male grizzly in Yellowstone park
+areas for shelter, protection, and denning.
+An adult male grizzly

-can use up-to 1500 square miles during summer, depending on food
+in Yellowstone park can use up-to 1500 square miles during summer,